mdiller/MangoByte/README.md

 For information about the game Dota 2 [Patch **7.31b**]

 ```
-?abilities           | Shows all of the abilities/spells for that hero
+/abilities           | Shows all of the abilities/spells for that hero
-?ability             | Gets information about a specific hero ability
+/ability             | Gets information about a specific hero ability
-?aghanim             | Gets the aghs upgrade for the given hero or ability
+/aghanim             | Gets the aghs upgrade for the given hero or ability
 /courage             | Generates a challenge build with a random hero and items
 /emoticon add        | Adds a dota emoticon as an animated emoji to this server
 /emoticon show       | Gets the gif of a dota emoticon
 /fuseheroes          | Visually fuse together two heroes
 /hero                | Gets information about a specific hero
+/herostats           | Gets the stats for a hero at the specified level
-?herotable           | Displays a sorted table of heroes and their stats
+/herotable           | Displays a table of dota heroes sorted by a stat
 /item                | Gets information about a specific dota 2 item
-?leveledstats        | Gets the stats for a hero at the specified level
 /lore                | Gets the lore of a hero, ability, or item
-?neutralitems        | Displays all of the neutral items
+/neutralitems        | Displays neutral item information
 /recipe              | Shows the recipes involving this item
 /talents             | Gets the talents of a specific hero
 ```